semond/blender-point-mapping/README.md

 1. In Blender, File > Append, enter the .blend file from this repository, the “NodeTree”, and select “PointMapping”;
 2. in the node editor, Shift-A, Group, then PointMapping.

-There are also groups that to only rotation around the X, Y, or Z axis.
+There are also groups that only do rotation around the X, Y, or Z axis.

 ## How it works